Here are some effective postnasal drip remedies recommended by doctors:

 –David Rabago, MD, assistant professor of family medicine, University of Wisconsin, Madison

 Postnasal drip, or Rhinitis, is congestion running down the pharynx, or a part of the throat.
 Symptoms include excessive throat clearing and chronic sore throat.
 The most effective at-home treatment is irrigation with salt water.
 If irrigation does not work, then investigate the possible causes.

 It is a good idea to see a naturopath who will focus on helping you find this cause before choosing a treatment.
 Allergies, chronic sinus infection, and irritants such as pollution are possibilities.
 There are various treatments to choose from, including medication, herbs, and surgery, which you should choose based on the specific cause.
 If allergies are leading to your postnasal drip, surgery will not work.
 Instead, you will want to try supplementing with bromelain (an enzyme supplement), vitamin C, vitamin A, and zinc.

-The cause can also be anatomical, where the sinus is shaped in a way that traps bacteria.
+The cause can also be anatomical, in which the sinus is shaped in a way that traps bacteria.
 In this case, surgery works about 50 percent of the time, but it is always best to get multiple opinions before opting for expensive and invasive surgery.
 An ear, nose, and throat specialist will be able to determine if postnasal drip is caused by an infection, such as a sinus infection, and will often prescribe antibiotics to treat the infection and alleviate postnasal drip.

 –Steve Parcell, ND, co-owner, NatureMed Clinic, Boulder, Colorado